deciduously/music/post.md

 pretty_assertions = "0.6"
 ```

+We're going to organize this program into three components.
+The core of it all will be a library of types and relationships between them, which will live in `src/lib.rs`.
+Most of our code will go here, this is where we'll model the domain.
+This file is already created for you, with a stub `test` module.
+We're going to make that module it's own file instead, `src/test.rs`.
+In this file, we'll define unit tests to automatically verify the logic we create in `lib.rs` is correct.

 Next, open up `src/lib.rs`.
 This is where we'll define our library of types and trait implementations.
 Make it look like this:

 ```rust